zerler/project-quiz-generator/README.md

-# ATeam22
+# QuizGenerator
-CS400 Final Team Project
+Starter files for students working on Spring 2019 Team Project